 - More framing options: Can be equipped with a hotshoe-mounted accessory-viewfinder.

 - Faster burst: Shoots at higher frequency (7 vs 4 flaps/sec) to capture the decisive moment.

 - More heavily discounted: Has been on the market for longer (launched in May 2010).

-If the count of individual advantages (bullet points above) is taken as a guide, the S-1 comes out slightly ahead of the NEX-3 (8 : 7 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the S-1 emerges as the winner of the contest (9 : 7 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
 A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Kodak S-1 and the Sony NEX-3 place the cameras among the top in their class?
 Find out in the latest Best Mirrorless Interchangeable Lens Camera listing whether the two cameras rank among the cream of the crop.

 In any case, while the comparison of the spec-sheets of cameras can offer a general idea of their imaging potential, it remains incomplete and does no justice, for example, to the way the S-1 or the NEX-3 perform in practice.
 User reviews that are available, for instance, at amazon can sometimes shed light on these issues, but such feedback is all too often partial, inconsistent, and inaccurate.